AqibMukhtar/in-memory-otp/README.md

 * No database is required.
 * OTP will be created only when it is necessary.
 * OTP will be removed from the memory (RAM) when its time is expired.
-* Effecient and fast because no read/write operation is performed on the disk.
+* Efficient and fast because no read/write operation is performed on the disk.